ScaryOrca/Aisle-7/README.md

 # Aisle 7
-Aisle 7 is an application to easily connect to Staples Associate Connections.
+Aisle 7 is an application to easily connect to Staples Associate Connection.

 ### Features
   - View monthly work schedule